 - Commitment to providing weekly supervisory sessions and additional informal support, including time to observe students directly.

-- Willingness to participate in campus-based events related to field education.
+- Willingness to participate in campus-based events related to internship education.

 - Provide at least one hour of individual supervision per week, which can be supplemented by group supervision.

 - Create and maintain appropriate space and facilities within the agency for the student to meet the identified learning objectives.

 - Hold periodic conferences with the faculty internship liaison about the student’s learning process and other relevant topics.

 - Alert the faculty internship liaison as early as possible about any challenges associated with the internship process.
 Consult with the faculty liaison and/or the internship director before taking action related to those concerns (e.g., dismissing a student from the agency).

 - Inform the faculty internship liaison and/or internship director about any changes at the agency with a potential impact on the internship process.